astrodatagroup/website/content/posts/2020-02-28-collaboration.md

 in Melbourne last week, I decided to write a [Collaboration Policy](https://docs.google.com/document/d/1BWaVOINUsdvUmcnNl0NWxpiJTcLDVmh2V80ni4o6AaE/edit?usp=sharing), and share my feelings on the topic at our weekly group meeting.

-At Monash, Andy showed me the `Research Expectations' page of his website, which is a document outlining the expectations he has for his students, and what their expectations might be for him.
+At Monash, Andy showed me the [Research Expectations](http://astrowizici.st/research/expectations/) page of his website, which is a document outlining the expectations he has for his students, and what their expectations might be for him.
 I love this idea and would like to create my *own* research expectations